drivechain-project/drivechain.info/_posts/2018-09-24-first-release.md

 1. New PoW algorithm (with reset difficulty).
 2. UTXO loader -- this is much faster than doing an initial chain-sync.
 And it also lets us very easily release other versions (BCH, BTG, etc).
 Finally, it lets us easily mint our own testnet coins.
-3. One-way replay protection -- the best of both worlds, this setup grants permanent replay protection to UTXOs once they *as they are used*, but not before.
+3. One-way replay protection -- the best of both worlds, this setup replays all transactions *until their owners say otherwise*, at which point they get permanent replay protection.
+In practice, it forces all exchanges to list the new coin; and it equalizes txn-fees for miners (across each chain).
 It is user-based, not 'time of fork'-based.

 ## Work in Progress